mizudrakon/Math/misC/large_calc/info.md

 ### Done:
- * Storage and input/output of the numbers pretty much dealt with. !
+ * Storage and input/output of the numbers pretty much dealt with.
- * Can read numbers of different base, and write them !
+ * Can read numbers of different base, and write them
- * issues with Windows and needs more dubbug

 ### To Do:
  * shift left and right (which is mostly useful in multiplication)